San José State University

 Cal CPA student membership - here

 AICPA - To sign up for the student membership, visit this link: http://www.thiswaytocpa.com/ .
+You need to use your SJSU email address.
 Click the Sign Up link at the top of the page.
 At the bottom of the registration page, there is a box that will give you reduced fee AICPA membership as a student.
 Once you have completed the registration, you should receive a member number in about five business days via email.
 You then register for a member account on www.CPA2Biz.com to place orders with the member discount.

 Remember - graduate level study is supposed to be challenging!